MicrosoftDocs/winrt-api/windows.networking.connectivity/connectionprofile_getnetworkusageasync_665790436.md

 ### -param endTime
 The end time over which to retrieve data.
+This time must be later than the startTime.

 ### -param granularity
 The desired granularity of the returned usage statistics.
 Each elements in the list corresponds to the network usage per the specified granularity; for example, usage per hour.